cordialgerm/foe_foundry/data/5e_canonical/mastiff.md

 ***Bite***. *Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 4 (1d6+1) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.

 **Mastiffs** are impressive hounds prized by humanoids for their loyalty and keen senses.
 Mastiffs can be trained as guard dogs, hunting dogs, and war dogs.
-Halflings and other Small humanoids ride them as mounts.
+Halflings and other Small humanoids ride them as mounts.</statblock>